 Yes!
 This recipe is completely gluten free, dairy free, nut free and vegan and therefore safe for people with a variety of diet restrictions.

 More Recipes You Might Like

-If you like this vegan stuffed sweet potato recipe, you might also like these!
+If you like these vegan stuffed sweet potatoes, you might also like these!

 - Korean Stuffed Sweet Potatoes

 Now tell me – what are your favourite stuffed sweet potato recipes?
 Have you made protein guacamole before?
 Have you tried these vegan stuffed sweet potatoes?
 Let me know your thoughts down in the comments!

 Avocado Stuffed Sweet Potato (Vegan, GF, High Protein)

 - 1 can cannellini beans drained and rinsed